ryedin/site/_reference/cli-config-files.md

 If a service has fewer than 3 containers, downtime can happen when you run `convox instances keyroll` (indeed, any time there is a full instance replacement).

 This downtime can be avoided by running at least 3 containers of any critical service.
 If you have 2 containers you'll *sometimes* get short downtime.
 If you have only 1 container, you'll be guaranteed some downtime.

+### How do I log out?

+When we talk about being "logged in" means that `~/.convox/auth` contains the hostname in `~/.convox.host` along with the corresponding Console or Rack API key (referred to in some places as a "Rack password").

+In other words: if `auth` contains the correct hostname + API key pair corresponding to the hostname in `host`, then you're "logged in."